parklab/MosaicForecast/README.md

-# MosaicPC-Calico
+# MosaicForecast
-A mosaicSNV detecting software based on phasing and random forest
+A mosaic SNV detecting software based on phasing and random forest

 # Required Interpreter Versions:
-* Python version 3.6.1
+* Python version 3+
 * R version 3.4.1

 # Packages need to be installed: